MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 ### Live Linux debugging

 You can now live debug a Linux process.
-For more information, see these topics:
+For more information, see these articles:

 [Linux live remote process debugging](./debugger/linux-live-remote-process-debugging.md)